CollectionBuilder/collectionbuilder.github.io/_docs/01_software/git.md

 Thus, it is great to become familiar with the platform so that you can take part in this community.

 Code for your CollectionBuilder project will be stored on GitHub.
-To connect locally, you'll need to install Git (the version control software that powers GitHub) and GitHub Desktop (a handy visual way to use Git) on your local computer.
+To connect locally, you'll need to install Git (the version control software that powers GitHub) and, *optionally*, GitHub Desktop (a handy visual way to use Git) on your local computer.

 {% capture git %}
 - **Windows:**